 SCREEN: Clicks Adjust> Option Threshold

-SCREEN: Clicks File> Rectangle and selects reference sphere.
+SCREEN: Clicks Rectangle and selects reference sphere.

 Then, in the Analyze tab, click on Set Measurements and select the Center of Mass option [1].

 SCREEN: Clicks on Analyze> Set Measurements >Center of Mass

 Click again on the Analyze tab and select Analyze Particles.
 A new window containing a table with xy coordinates for the center of the mass will appear [1].
 Repeat the procedure for the other sphere attached to the RBC surface [2].
 Open the analysis software [3] and import the .txt [dot-T-X-T] files previously obtained [4].